Insights into our work

 Beyond theory: How do we handle our projects?
 What are our project results?
 On the basis of exemplary case studies, we give you an insight into our work.

-Probst & Consorten Marketing-Beratung is operating all over Germany and in the neighbouring countries, especially in Austria and Switzerland.
+Probst & Consorten Marketing-Beratung is operating all over the German-speaking area – and sometimes in other countries like France, Italy, Czech Republic or even Finland.
 Our customers are transport companies, transport associations and public transport authorities.

 Here you will find extracts of some selected reference projects: